 Friends and family asked to ‘visit responsibly’ to help protect patients

-Torbay and South Devon NHS Foundation Trust, which runs Torbay Hospital and community hospitals in the area, is starting to experience increasing instances of Norovirus and currently has one ward closed at Torbay Hospital to new admissions as a result.
-The virus is active in the community with ward closures in neighbouring Trust hospitals.
+Torbay and South Devon NHS Foundation Trust, which runs Torbay Hospital and community hospitals in the area, is starting to experience increasing instances of Norovirus and currently has two wards affected*.
+The virus is active in the community and neighbouring Trusts are also experiencing ward closures.

 Dr Selina Hoque, Director of Infection Prevention and Control at Torbay and South Devon NHS Foundation Trust, said: “Although Norovirus rarely requires medical treatment, for those who are already ill it can be more serious and it also makes it more complicated for us to provide care in the hospital.